 7. Yangmingshan National Park (Taipei)

->

-> Different tour options are available including a hot springs trip in addition to the day trip.
+Different tour options are available including a hot springs trip in addition to the day trip.
 It takes about 45 minutes to Yangmingshan National Park.
-If you wish to go by bus, only one is available in front of exit 1 at Taipei Main Station.
+If you wish to go by bus, you can find it by exit 1 at Taipei Main Station.

->

-> Name：Yangmingshan National Park
+Name：Yangmingshan National Park

 8. Ali Mountain (Alishan Township)